Car Tax Calculator guide

-London Congestion Charge (C-Charge) is based on the current daily charge of £11.50 (for applicable cars and applies daily Mon to Fri) and the frequency of trips into the Congestion Charge Zone.
+London Congestion Charge (C-Charge) is based on the current daily charge of £15 (for applicable cars and applies 7am – 10pm every day, excluding 25th December) and the frequency of trips into the Congestion Charge Zone.
 The total charge is shown for a three-year period.

-Electric vehicles typically qualify for the 100% Ultra Low Emission Discount (ULED).
-This allows cars that emit 75 g/km CO2 or less, and meet Euro 5 emissions standards or better, a 100 per cent discount after a £10 annual registration fee has been paid.
+All electric cars (currently defined as vehicles that emit up to 75 g/km CO2, have a minimum electric range of 20 miles, and meet at least Euro 6 emissions standards) are eligible for the Cleaner Vehicle Discount, which provides a 100 per cent discount after a £10 annual registration fee has been paid.
 It is intended to reward drivers of ultra low emission vehicles that minimise their impact on Central London’s air quality.

 For more information on London Congestion Charge and to see a list of eligible ULED vehicles go to Next Green Car’s C-Charge page.